liammclennan/withouttheloop/contents/articles/2017-08-31-terror-call/index.md

 I passed one block, then a second, before I saw my neighbour's SUV screeching to a halt, on the wrong side of the road, across an intersection.
 I jumped in the passenger seat and barely had time to fail to close the door properly before we were off with a tyre howl and a petrol roar.

 When I got inside Hugo was on my bed, lying on his side, moving in and out conciousness.
 His breathing was faint but detectable.
+His seizure had lasted five minutes and included two minutes without breathing.
 The ambulance had been called so we watched him and waited.
 After forty minutes I started to worry that the ambulance service had somehow lost track of us, so I called again.
 The lady I spoke to assured me that the ambulance would be there as soon as possible and asked me a silly question, "is he breathing?".
 After forty minutes without breathing they could have told the ambulance to slow down.

 One hour and ten minutes after we called, the ambulance arrived.